-The soils are generally red to yellow sandy soils and the underlying geology is shale, sandstone or mudstone of the Madzaringwe Formation (Karoo Supergroup), or the intrusive Karoo Suite dolerites which feature prominently in the area.
+The underlying geology is shale, sandstone or mudstone of the Madzaringwe Formation (Karoo Supergroup), or the intrusive Karoo Suite dolerites which feature prominently in the area.
+The area falls within the catchments C12D, E, F and while C12D does not directly fall within the area of the proposed powerline it froms part of the drainage area for the Waterval River, the Klipspruit draining into the Waterval River (Figure 4).